Skip to content

 [never[], React.Dispatch<React.SetStateAction<never[]>>]

 One of the best sources for information about typing React is the React TypeScript Cheatsheet.
-The Cheatsheet chapter about useState hook instructs to use a type parameter in situations where the compiler can not infer the type.
+The Cheatsheet chapter about useState hook instructs us to use a type parameter in situations where the compiler can not infer the type.

 Let us now define a type for notes: